tracyjoyner/Kasa/README.md

-# Getting Started with Create React App
+# Responsive User Experience using React

 # Scenario:
 Kasa is recruiting you as a freelance front-end developer to build its new web platform.